adrian-dobre/SecRC/README.md

 # SecRC

-A simple library to read and control the state of the (Seventilation Sec-RC control panel)[https://www.dezentrale-lueftung.com/en/shop/decentralised-ventilation-central-controller-sec-rc/].
+A simple library to read and control the state of the [Seventilation Sec-RC control panel](https://www.dezentrale-lueftung.com/en/shop/decentralised-ventilation-central-controller-sec-rc/).
 Using this library you could transform the basic SEC-RC control panel into a Wi-FI enabled control panel, if paired with something like an ESP-32.

 ## Some Notes